lhcb/starterkit-lessons/06-building-decays.md

                 'K+': '(PT > 750*MeV) & (P > 4000*MeV) & (MIPCHI2DV(PRIMARY) > 4)'}
 ```

  - `CombinationCut` is a particle array LoKi functor (note the `A` prefix, see more [here](https://twiki.cern.ch/twiki/bin/view/LHCb/LoKiHybridFilters#Particle_Array_Functors)) that is given the array of particles in a single combination (the *children*) as input (in our case a kaon and a pion).
-This cut is applied before the vertex fit so it is typically used to save CPU cycles by performing some sanity cuts such as `AMAXDOCA` or `ADAMASS` (do you know what they do?) before the CPU-consuming fit:
+This cut is applied before the vertex fit so it is typically used to save CPU time by performing some sanity cuts such as `AMAXDOCA` or `ADAMASS` before the CPU-consuming fit:

 ```python
 d0_comb = "(AMAXDOCA('') < 0.2*mm) & (ADAMASS('D0') < 100*MeV)"